Dry Creek, Arizona

 10 miles northeast of Cordes Junction.
 The area gets virtually no attention from hikers

-or photographers, for most people would not consider the place glamorous enough
+or photographers, for most people would not consider the place glamorous enough to

 visit.
-However, the gentle hills are home to deer, antelope and in
+However, the gentle hills are home to deer, antelope and in the spring some

 pretty amazing wildflowers.
 I believe the lavender-colored plants are Crossflowers,

 also called Blue Mustard or Purple Mustard.
-Small yellow flowers also
+Small yellow flowers also grow in

 large patches throughout the region although I have not yet identified them.